AriFordsham/GHCWiki/commentary/packages/concepts.md

 - In today's Cabal, you could approximate this by taking \[WEAK SOURCE\] of a package, as well as all of its transitive dependencies.
 Call this \[WEAK NIX\].
 - The Nix approach is to ensure deterministic builds by taking the hash of the source \[STRONG SOURCE\] and also recursively including the \[NIX\] of each direct dependency.
 Call this \[STRONG NIX\].
+- Note that \[ABI\] does NOT imply \[NIX\]; a package might be binary compatible but do something different, and in a Nix model they should be recorded differently.

 </td></tr></table>